Polk County Bankruptcy Attorney

 and excess or poor use of credit.
 These circumstances can quickly cause

-debts to pile up so much that they become unmanageable, leaving the borrower
+debts to pile up to an extent that they become unmanageable, leaving the

 If you are struggling with unmanageable debt, bankruptcy may be a good

 option to wipe your slate clean and give you the fresh financial start

 you need.
 At Boswell & Dunlap LLP, we understand that your debts do